3DWeb-cc/webgl-workshop/course_material/01_create_scene.md

 Prerequisites
 =============
-Some prerequisites required to understand this (and next) charapters:
+Some prerequisites required to understand this (and next) chapters:
 + Element of HTML pages
 + Basis of JavaScript language